Mohinta2892/img2img-turbo/docs/training_cyclegan_turbo_em.md

 (c) Samia Mohinta, Cambridge University, UK

-We extended the application of `img2img-turbo` on Electron Microscopy (EM) datasets for image translation.
+We extend and test the application of `img2img-turbo` on Electron Microscopy (EM) datasets for image translation.
 Here, we note and reveal the settings used to train models on EM data.

 **Please also note that this is under development at the moment.
 Stay tuned for results!**